Understanding ETcH

 Method 2 — Gitingest (text digest)

-Export your entire codebase as a single text file via .
+Export your entire codebase as a single text file via gitingest.com.
 Lightweight and readable — ideal for AI code reviews and documentation snapshots.

 Requires the repo to be public during ingestion (under 2 minutes).
 You can switch it back to private immediately after downloading the text file.